 A new window pops up where you can either invite people to a project or share the project via a link.
 Click on «Link Settings» at the bottom right corner.
 Make sure that you see all available settings by clicking on «More Options».

-Let’s have a closer look at the five most important link sharing settings for testing your InVision Prototype.
+Let’s take a closer look at the five most important link-sharing settings for testing your InVision Prototype.

 Setting #1: Disable Allow Commenting on Screens